digitalfortress-tech/ad-rotator/README.md

 # ad-rotator
-A simple script that rotates Adverts
+A light-weight JS library to rotate advertisements.